Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Introduction

 This work is devoted to modeling the EM scattering of strongly coupled nanoparticles with high refractive indices by using the full Maxwell system.
-We shall provide a solid mathematical framework generalizing the existing ones for the scalar case \cite{meklachi2018asymptotic,ammari2019subwavelength,add1} to analyze the dielectric resonances and the scattered field enhancement.
-The new results may help confirm the aforementioned physical effects that are unique to the electromagnetic wave rigorously from the mathematical point of view.
+We shall provide a solid mathematical framework generalizing the existing ones for the scalar case \cite{meklachi2018asymptotic,ammari2019subwavelength,add1} to analyze the dielectric subwavelength resonances and the scattering amplitude.
+The newly obtained results can help rigorously confirm the aforementioned physical phenomena, which are unique to the electromagnetic wave, from the mathematical point of view. \mb{ Our analysis is based on the volume potential operators and the Lippmann--Schwinger equation, which can be naturally connected with the scattering resolvent associated with the Maxwell operator.
+It is possible to analyze the problem via other approaches, such as the variational formulation with the matched asymptotic expansions method \cite{add8,add9,add10,add11} and the boundary integral equation with the asymptotic analysis \cite{add12,add2,ammari2016surface}.
+But for both approaches, the calculations and analyses would be much more involved.
+More precisely, for the variational method we need to consider the transparent boundary condition involving DtN operators, while for the boundary integral equation there are additional unknowns on the boundary to solve before we treat the original unknowns (EM fields).}

-For a general medium scattering problem, the dielectric resonance may appear under the name of scattering resonance.
-They are mathematically formulated as the poles of the meromorphic continuation of the scattering resolvent (Green's function) to the whole complex plane, which play crucial roles in many areas of mathematics and physics since their real parts can capture the rates of oscillation of waves while their imaginary parts capture the decay rates \cite{zworski2017mathematical}.
-It is generally very hard to obtain the full knowledge of the distribution of all resonances for a system, but, as we shall demonstrate, it is possible in the quasi-static and high contrast regime.